w3c/insafe/readme.md

 # Safe Url Input Checker API (callback based)

+Safe Url Input Checker is an old version of the API, callback based.
+Safe Url Input Checker is not currently maintained.
-for some methods you can use callback or not.
+For some methods you can use callback or not.
 Just few methods require a callback especially.

 	var urlChecker = require('safe-url-input-checker')